Foreign Study Program (FSP - German 29-31): see Programs in Berlin. Directed by Irene Kacandes

 German 61.
 The Age of Goethe (1749-1832).
 Taught at 12 by Eric Miller.
 Johann Wolfgang von Goethe was the most notable creative force of the period that bears his name, but his contemporaries included an astonishing number of other great geniuses in literature, music, philosophy, etc. Together they developed many of the concepts that define modern consciousness.
 Exploring "The Rise and Fall of the Humanitätsideal," the course will examine representative works by Goethe, Hoffmann, Kant, Kleist, Lessing, Mendelssohn, Schiller, and Tieck.
 Conducted in German.
 Open to all classes.
 Dist: LIT.
 WCult: W.

 German 85.
 Independent study project.
-Before the beginning of the term, and after consulting with a faculty member, students submit a proposal to the department.
+By the middle of the previous term, and after consulting with a faculty member, students submit a proposal to the department.